mikkaK/uk223/README.md

 The site should display the text "Hello World"

+# Common Issues & Fixes
+* Restart the PostGreSQL container & check the container is running
+*	Confirm connection to the DB (e.g. in DBeaver)
+*	Restart IntelliJ & your Spring Boot application

 # Hints

-* You can add mock data using an SQL script named `data.sql` placed in the resources folder.
+* You can add mock data to your database on startup using an SQL script named `data.sql` placed in the resources folder
-* You can execute statements at startup by adding them to `AppStartupRunner.run()`.
+* You can execute statements at startup by adding them to `AppStartupRunner.run()`